bxparks/rpn83p/docs/USER_GUIDE.md

 [TODO: Screenshot of `0.99 i 1.73`]

+**HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to represent complex numbers in polar notation.
+I decided to use the Angle symbol instead on the RPN83P because the Theta symbol in the small font on the TI calculators looked too similar to a numeral `0`.
+The problem is made worse because the TI-OS omits the leading `0` when printing floating point numbers less than `1`, so the Theta symbol seemed even more likely to be confused with a numeral `0`.
+The Angle symbol is used by the HP-42S and is distinctly different from numerals on the TI calculators using the small font.

+**HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
+The `Theta` symbol is available on a TI calculator as `ALPHA Theta`, however, I decided against using that because the `ALPHA` shifted key is used for no other functionality in the RPN83P app.
+I found switching from `2ND` and `ALPHA` to invoke this function was too confusing.
+The `2ND ANGLE` key was unused in the RPN83P app, and it seemed to match the Angle symbol used to display complex numbers in polar notation.

 #### Complex Display Modes

 Just as there are 3 modes that complex numbers can be entered, there are 3 modes